defnotchris1/NekoBeats/README.md

 # NekoBeats
-NekoBeats is a project where custom themes move on the beat of your music your listening to!
+NekoBeats is a project where custom themes move on the beat of your music your listening to!.